jdhwpgmbca/pcapture/README.md

 ### Testing

 - The program can be tested with .\mvnw clean compile test, or you can run .\mvnw clean compile quarkus:dev and press <o> to show the test output, followed by <r> to run the tests.
 - An alternative way of testing that involves the Keycloak (OIDC) server is to run the test_access.ps1 script.
+There are now also separate scripts to start/stop/download and delete.

 (Install the jq JSON query client using one of the preferred methods.
 I used the chocolatey package manager to install mine.)